MySocialApp/mysocialapp-java-client/README.md

 # mysocialapp-java-client

-Official Kotlin and Java client to interact with apps made with [MySocialApp](https://mysocialapp.io) (iOS and Android network social app builder - SaaS).
+Official Kotlin and Java client to interact with apps made with [MySocialApp](https://mysocialapp.io) (turnkey iOS and Android social network app builder - SaaS).

-This lib can be used inside any Java and Android apps.
+Note: This lib was made in Kotlin and can be used inside any Java and Android apps.

 # Why using it?

 MySocialApp is a very innovative way to have a turnkey native social network app for iOS and Android.
-Our API are open and ready to use for all your need.
-What features are available through RESTFul API?
+Our API are open and ready to use for all your need inside one of our generated app or any thirds app.

+### What can you do?

+Add social features to your existing app, automate actions, scrape contents, analyze the users content, add bot to your app, almost anything that a modern social network can bring..
+There is no limit!
+Any suggestion to add here?
+Do a PR.

+# What features are available?

 | Feature | Server side API | Java/Kotlin client API
 | ------- | ----------- | -------------------------- |